sktime/mentoring/internships/projects_2026.md

 * Issue [sktime/#8928](https://github.com/sktime/sktime/issues/8928) has more ideas that can be incorporated as part of advanced projects.
 * Add new models with `torch` implementation.
 * task 1: migrate fcn and cnn models (of your choice) from [sktime/#8699](https://github.com/sktime/sktime/issues/8699).
 Template for migration will be provided.
 This will give you familiarity of the codebase and an entry point to think about task 2.
-* task 2: migrate the mvtc_transformer, GRU, GRUFCNN and convtimenet models from old interface to the new interface in sktime.
+* task 2: migrate the mvts_transformer, GRU, GRUFCNN and convtimenet models from old interface to the new interface in sktime.
 Details in above linked issue.
 This is a small task and can give insights into alternate implementations before picking an enhancement of your choice in task 3.
 * task 3: implement some enhancements (of your choice) from issues: [sktime#7598](https://github.com/sktime/sktime/issues/7598) and [sktime/#8928](https://github.com/sktime/sktime/issues/8928).

 Expected Outcomes: Migrate fcn and cnn `tensorflow` based models to `torch` in `sktime` and implement 1-3 enhancements of your choice from [sktime/#8928](https://github.com/sktime/sktime/issues/8928)